 Roshan das Nair is Professor of Clinical Psychology & Neuropsychology.
-He is a British Psychological Society Chartered Clinical Psychologist and a Health and Care Professions Council Registered Practitioner Psychologist.
+He is a Health and Care Professions Council Registered Practitioner Psychologist.

 After qualifying as a clinical psychologist from the National Institute of Mental Health and Neurosciences in Bangalore, India, he obtained his PhD from the University of Nottingham.
 Between 2001-2003, Prof das Nair worked as a Lecturer at the University of Zambia, and until November 2016, he was a Consultant Clinical Psychologist with Nottingham University Hospitals NHS Trust.
 He is an Honorary Visiting Professor at La Trobe University (Australia) and Senior Research Scientist at SINTEF (Norway).

 Prof das Nair's research focuses applying psychological and neuropsychological theories to better understand and treat psychological issues stemming from neurological conditions.
 His clinical trials have evaluated complex interventions in multiple sclerosis, stroke, and traumatic brain injuries.
-He has expertise in behaviour change, psychological, and cognitive interventions.
-He has recently completed UK's largest clinical trial of memory rehabilitation in brain injuries (ReMemBrIn), and the largest trial of cognitive rehabilitation in multiple sclerosis (CRAMMS).
+He has expertise in behaviour change, psychological, cognitive interventions, and clinical implementation research.
+He led UK's largest clinical trial of memory rehabilitation in brain injuries (ReMemBrIn), and the largest trial of cognitive rehabilitation in multiple sclerosis (CRAMMS).
 He is currently working on a 6-year programme of research that will develop and evaluate a cognitive screening and rehabilitation pathway for people with multiple sclerosis (NEuRoMS).
-He has supervised 55 doctoral students to successful completion.
+He has supervised 66 doctoral students to successful completion.

 Over the last 10 years, Prof das Nair has secured research grant income of >£21.3 million in the last 10 years, with >£12.3 million as Chief Investigator.
 He has been awarded research grants from the Wellcome Trust, National Institute for Health Research's (NIHR) Health Technology Assessment, Research for Patient Benefit, Programme Grant for Applied Research, Economic & Social Research Council, MS Society, Stroke Association, and Royal College of General Practitioners.